Goodbye, Farewell and Amen: Plot

 The camp personnel throw a final party and reveal their postwar plans.
-Klinger will marry Soon-Lee and ironically, given his attempts throughout the series to be sent home, remain in Korea.
-Mulcahy officiates at their wedding while the camp is dismantled.
+Klinger will marry Soon-Lee and ironically, given his attempts throughout the series to be sent home, remain in Korea to help her search for her missing parents.
+Mulcahy officiates their wedding while the camp is dismantled.
 Camp staff say their goodbyes and leave in different ways.
-Winchester apologizes to Houlihan for his earlier poor treatment of her and gives her a signed book of her favorite poetry.
-Houlihan says goodbye to Potter and B.J. before Hawkeye steals a long kiss.
-Potter takes a final ride on the horse that was gifted to him earlier in the series before donating her to the orphanage.
+Winchester apologizes to Houlihan for his earlier poor treatment of her, and gives her a signed book of her favorite poetry.
+Houlihan says goodbye to Potter, B.J. and Winchester before Hawkeye steals a long kiss.
+Winchester then leaves in a garbage truck, saying “what better way to leave a garbage dump” before departing.
+Potter takes a final ride on Sophie, the horse that was gifted to him earlier in the series, before donating her to the orphanage.
 Hawkeye and B.J. give him a final parting gift, a heartfelt salute, which Potter tearfully returns.

 In the final scene of the series, B.J. gives Hawkeye a ride to his chopper on the motorcycle.
-Just before the chopper takes off B.J. shouts that he left a note this time and then rides off.
-As the helicopter lifts off, Hawkeye sees the word GOODBYE spelled out with rocks on the helipad.
+Just before the chopper takes off, B.J. shouts that he left a note this time and rides away on his bike.
+Hawkeye does not understand until the helicopter gains altitude and he sees the word GOODBYE spelled out with rocks on the ground below.
 He smiles as the chopper carries him away.

+Production

+The script was written between April and September 16, 1982, with filming taking place in late September and early October.
+After a wildfire through Malibu Creek State Park on October 9 destroyed much of the set, two additional scenes were written to incorporate a fire into the story.
+Harry Morgan and Kellye Nakahara returned to the set on October 15 to film a short scene among the still smoldering ruins.